ygorcosta/wedeploy.com/ui/src/pages/tutorials/hosting/deploy-your-app.md

 **Note:** make sure to replace `projectID` with the id of your project.

-Now go to `hosting-<projectID>.wedeploy.sh` in your browser and see your live page!
+Now go to `hosting-<projectID>.wedeploy.io` in your browser and see your live page!

 <aside>